subugoe/rdd-technical-reference/rdd-technical-reference.md

 # Purpose

-This guideline should help you getting started a new software development project (or improving an existing one!) in the Research and Development Department of the Göttingen State and University Library.
+This guideline should help you getting started with a new software development project (or improving an existing one!) in the Research and Development Department of the Göttingen State and University Library.

 Our goal is to establish better software quality by following standards the developer team has mutually agreed upon.
-Roughly basing on the [DARIAH Technical Reference](https://dariah-eric.github.io/technical-reference/), these standards are discussed, worked out, and decided in the Software Quality Working Group, which meets biweekly on Tuesdays at 12:30-13:30.
+Roughly basing on the [EURISE-Network Technical Reference](https://eurise-network.github.io/), these standards are discussed, worked out and decided on in the Software Quality Working Group which meets biweekly on Tuesdays at 12:30-13:30.
 However, they aren't cast in stone, so in case you have a good idea for a better standard, feel free to contribute!

 # Status
-This document is a living document and will be extended as soon as the Software Quality Working Group has agreed upon a new standard for software projects in RDD.
+This document is a living document and will be extended every time the Software Quality Working Group has agreed upon a new standard for software projects in RDD.

+# Obligatoriness

+Every developer in RDD should stick to these guidelines.
+Of course you can adjust them to the project specific requirements after consulting your PI.

 # Guidelines